 [“Insert quote from your CEO or Company Leadership"]

 This year’s IC100 list was unveiled during an awards ceremony ICIC’s 2024 Virtual 30th Anniversary Celebration on December 10th.
-The full list of 2023 IC100 award winners is available here.
+The complete list of 2024 IC100 award winners is available here.

 Steve Grossman, CEO of ICIC, stated: “The 2024 IC100 award winners are proof that investing in under-resourced communities generates exceptional results.
 The honorees are more than leaders; they are changemakers who uplift their neighborhoods while driving sustainable growth.”